gothandy/TC.NuGet.Pack/README.md

 http://www.nuget.org/packages/TC.NuGetPack.All/

-This utility runs with `-NoDefaultExcludes` and `-NoPackageAnalysis`.
+This utility runs with `-NoDefaultExcludes` on the assumption all files are manually added to `.nuspec`.

 ##TC.NuGetPack.Project